mahammadaftab/Flight_Booking_System/README.md

    - Service discovery
    - Health monitoring

-### Currently Running Services
+### Services Overview

-When starting the system with Docker Compose, the following services are currently operational:
+When starting the system using the provided scripts or manual commands, all services should start successfully:

-1. **Frontend** - React application serving the user interface on port 80
+1. **Frontend** - React application serving the user interface on port 3000
-2. **PostgreSQL** - Database service on port 5432
+2. **PostgreSQL** - Database service on port 5432 (when running with Docker)
-3. **Redis** - Caching and seat locking service on port 6379
+3. **Redis** - Caching and seat locking service on port 6379 (when running with Docker)

-Note: Some backend services may fail to start due to configuration issues.
-Please check the Docker logs for more information.
+Note: For local development, services use in-memory H2 databases by default, so PostgreSQL is not required.
+Redis is only needed for seat locking functionality.

 ## Project Structure